GradientSpaces/nss-challenge/README.md

     - anchor (bool, optional):      Indicates whether the node is an anchor node.
 Default is False.
 Only used in prediction file.

   - edges (list[dict], optional):   List of edges representing pairwise relationships between nodes.
 Each edge is a dictionary:
-    - source (int):                 Node ID of the source point cloud.
+    - source_id (int):              Node ID of the source point cloud.
-    - target (int):                 Node ID of the target point cloud.
+    - target_id (int):              Node ID of the target point cloud.
-    - tsfm (list[list[float]]):     4x4 transformation matrix of the relative pose from the source to the target.
+    - relative_transform (list[list[float]]):     4x4 transformation matrix of the relative pose from the source to the target.
-    - overlap (float):              Overlap ratio between the source and target, ranging from 0.0 to 1.0.
+    - overlap_ratio (float):        Overlap ratio between the source and target, ranging from 0.0 to 1.0.
     - temporal_change (float):      Temporal change ratio indicating the amount of temporal change between the source and target, ranging from 0.0 to 1.0.
     - same_stage (bool):            Indicates whether the source and target come from the same temporal stage.
 ```